URGENT ACTION NEEDED

 This is what happens: Dual practice shifts doctors toward private clinics where earnings are higher and conditions are easier.
 Public wait times grow.
 Families pay more.
 Governments can then count every private visit as a “saving,” even as the public system suffers.

-Smith touts successes in other countries.
+Premier Smith touts successes in other countries.
 But the actual results from those same countries are not good:

 • Italy: Private waits average about 6 days.
 Public waits average about 67 days.
 People who pay get care almost eleven times faster.